PhoenixTales/wiki.gothicarchive.org/characters.md

 - `best psionic mage among the Templars` (design doc `NPCs per Guild`)
 - `also does 'external jobs'`

+## Tondral
+- _Novice of The Sect_ mentioned in design doc `Story 3.3 draft`
+- member of _Viran's_ gang, similar to him in every aspect

+## Torlof
+- _Novice of The Sect_ mentioned in design doc `Story 3.3 draft`
+- member of _Viran's_ gang, similar to him in every aspect

 ## Treasurer Of Ore Barons
 - German: `Schatzmeister`
 - one of _Ore Barons_